isomerpages/sportsg-safesport/_training-and-education/Awareness Module.md

 Upon completion of the modules, you will receive a certificate of achievement and deem as Safe Sport Trained.

 Do check out the brochure below for more information.
-You may also contact us at safe_sport@sport.gov.sg for more details.
+You may also contact us at **contact@safesport.sg** for more details.

 ![SportSG-ED Pg1](/images/sportsg-ed/1.png)